 Our provider-to-provider consultation lines help eligible providers who are seeking clinical advice regarding patients with mental health and/or substance use disorders.
 All of the consultation lines provide on-demand service and are free for the caller.

-Our Psychiatry Consultation Line (PCL) helps eligible providers who are seeking clinical advice regarding adult patients (18+) with mental health and/or substance use disorders.
-Visit our FAQ page to learn more, or email email@example.com.
+Our Psychiatry Consultation Line (PCL) helps prescribing providers who are seeking clinical advice regarding adult patients (18+) with mental health and/or substance use disorders.
+Visit our PCL website to learn more.

 How does PCL work?

 Providers call 877-WA-PSYCH (877-927-7924) and after a short intake with a UW health navigator, are connected to a UW psychiatrist.
-At the conclusion of the conversation, the UW psychiatrist will send a brief written documentation of the recommendations to the caller via encrypted email.
+At the conclusion of the conversation, the caller will receive a brief written documentation of the recommendations via encrypted email.

 - treatment planning, including medication management or other treatments

 The consultation line (877-927-7924) is staffed 24 hours a day, 7 days a week.

 The PAL for Moms is a perinatal psychiatry consultation line available to any provider in Washington State wanting consultation, recommendations, and referrals to community resources from a UW psychiatrist with expertise in perinatal mental health.

 Faculty members consult on any mental health-related questions for patients who are pregnant, in the first year postpartum, or who have pregnancy-related complications (e.g. pregnancy loss, infertility).
 Topics may include depression, anxiety, or other psychiatric disorders; adjustment to pregnancy loss, complications, or difficult life events; risks of psychiatric medications; non-medication treatments; and consulting about women on psychotropic medications who are wanting to or thinking about getting pregnant.